Who is the teacher?

 How did you learn Irish Dance?

 I was taught by my mum to Irish dance at a young age.
-My mum Josephine is a former all Ireland Champion (before Worlds existed!) and has won over 400 medals and trophies.
+My mum Josephine is a former Cross Channel Champion (before Worlds existed!) and has won over 400 medals and trophies.
 My mum danced for the legendary Betty Kelley in Manchester.
 She also has sisters and cousins that dance too so its definitely in the family.
 I learnt to dance at my mums dance school and it wasn't long before I was teaching other students in my class.

 Were you a competitive dancer?